We're now recruiting six new members!

-The purpose of the Board is to advise the Alumni Relations Office on strategy, with a goal of increasing and enhancing engagement amongst its global network of alumni.
+The purpose of the Board is to advise the Alumni Office on strategy with a goal of increasing and enhancing engagement amongst its global community of alumni.

 - Mr Nicholas Segal (Chair), St Peter's College

 - Dr Helen Wright (Deputy Chair), Lincoln College

 - Mr Jonathan Black, Director of Careers Service

 - Dr Nick Brown, Linacre College

 - Rt Hon Baroness Margaret Jay of Paddington (Mrs Margaret Adler), Somerville College